StathisDi/memristor_MIMO/RTL_FLI/FLI_MIMO/RTL/readme.md

 ### Overview

 The Control FSM for the memristor MIMO system is responsible for managing the programming and computation operations of the crossbar.
-It ensures the correct timing and sequencing of these operations.
+It implements the timing and sequencing of these operations.

 ### Instructions